jeffchang5/SplitDiff/README.md

 * Demonstrate a good understanding of software architecture and tooling that are important in maintaining a modern codebase.
 * Use MVVM to separate responsibilities from the view and create more easily tested classes.
 * Use Kotlin for its expressive, concise, and convenient features.
 Kotlin helps avoiding potential bugs caused by inconsistent nullability.
+* Use Epoxy to create highly structured boilerplate-free RecyclerViews
 * Use Architecture Components as a baseline for introducing Android best practices.
 * Sensible file and project organization.
 * Demonstrate the use of common Android libraries used commonly for modern codebases.